 Tip #10: Keep food moving

 You’ll notice in wok cooking that the chefs are always keeping the food moving.
-This is important to the finish because by stirring and moving the ingredients you allow for reduction in the sauce to adhere to the protein and the food won’t get overcooked.
+This is important to the finish because by stirring and moving the ingredients you allow for reduction in the sauce to adhere to the protein and prevent the food from getting overcooked.
 Continuously move your pan or use a utensil to move the ingredients.

 Bonus Tip: Clean after use and proper wok storage

 Clean your wok immediately after use with hot water and a sponge.
 This will protect the patina and preserve the seasoning of the wok.
 If the wok is likely to be left in storage for more than a week, use a brush or paper towel to cover the wok with a layer of oil or lard that will protect it.
 The best oil to use is peanut oil or canola oil, because they are inexpensive and have a high smoke point.

 Integrated wok cooking with open burners creates a new level of ease and performance when trying to master the perfect stir fry for your family.
 Following these tips and tricks will allow you to wok cook like a professional chef in your home.

 To build your own range capable of wok cooking like a restaurant range, check out our Build Your Own tool now at www.bluestarcooking.com/byo

 Check out our favorite wok recipe: Mongolian Beef from Chef Paul Marshall

 - 1 teaspoon chile paste with garlic (such as sambal oelek)